scidsg/hushline-docs/src/installation/tor-only.md

 # Tor-Only Install

-A Tor-only install is a great option for someone requiring anonymity and a high level of security, a journalist or human rights activist, for example.
+A Tor-only install is an excellent option for someone requiring anonymity and a high level of security, a journalist or human rights activist, for example.

 ## 1. Run The Installer

-After logging in to either your Raspberry Pi or VPS, enter the follow command to start the installation process:
+After logging in to either your Raspberry Pi or VPS, enter the following command to start the installation process:

 `curl -sSL https://install.hushline.app | bash`